mlflow/mlflow/docs/source/gateway/index.rst

 Concepts
 ========

-There are several concepts that are referred to within the MLflow AI Gateway APIs, the configuration definitions, examples, and documentation.
+There are several concepts that are referred to within the Databricks AI Gateway APIs, the configuration definitions, examples, and documentation.
 Becoming familiar with these terms will help in configuring new endpoints (routes) and ease the use of the interface APIs for the AI Gateway.

 .. _providers:

 Providers
 ---------
-The MLflow AI Gateway is designed to support a variety of model providers.
+The Databricks AI Gateway is designed to support a variety of model providers.
 A provider represents the source of the machine learning models, such as OpenAI, Anthropic, and so on.
-Each provider has its specific characteristics and configurations that are encapsulated within the model part of a route in the MLflow AI Gateway.
+Each provider has its specific characteristics and configurations that are encapsulated within the model part of a route in the Databricks AI Gateway.

 Supported Provider Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-The table below presents a non-exhaustive list of models and a corresponding route type within the MLflow AI Gateway.
+The table below presents a non-exhaustive list of models and a corresponding route type within the Databricks AI Gateway.
 With the rapid development of LLMs, there is no guarantee that this list will be up to date at all times.
 However, the associations listed
 below can be used as a helpful guide when configuring a given route for any newly released model types as they become available with a given provider.